 The magnetosome, another type of inclusion or subcompartment, is described in MICROFOCUS 4.4.
-These bacterial inclusions are invaginations of the cell membrane, which are coordinated and positioned by cytoskeletal filaments similar to eukaryotic microfilaments.
+These inclusions, found in some aquatic bacterial species, are invaginations of the cell membrane, which are coordinated and positioned by cytoskeletal filaments similar to eukaryotic microfilaments.